 Initial evaluation of male infertility should include a detailed history of the male partner including current and childhood medical conditions, past history of infertility, frequency of intercourse, environmental exposures like heat or chemicals, and use of drugs like Testosterone or Marijuana.
 Past history of fertility should not exclude male fertility evaluation.

-Signs of infertility in men is evaluated by semen analysis.
+Signs of infertility in men are evaluated by semen analysis.
 This very simple test is typically done after six to twelve months of frequent, unprotected intercourse, depending on the female partner’s age.
-The test may be recommended earlier if there are other risk factors like a history of infertility with other partners or if the current partner has her own fertility issues.
+The test may be recommended by our Arizona fertility doctors earlier if there are other risk factors like a history of infertility with other partners or if the current partner has her own fertility issues.
 Through semen analysis, doctors are able to identify problems with:

 - Semen volume (amount of semen)